uzair1509/GARCH-1-1/README.md

 | 10 | 20.26 | 0.0269 |

 At almost all lags the p-values obtained fall below 0.05.
 Due to p values being < 0.05 the null hypothesis of no autocorrelation is rejected.
 This means that the GARCH (1,1) fit fails to fully capture volatility clustering, with the leftover autocorrelation being detected by the Ljung-Box test.
 However, the probable explanation here is the leverage effect.
 A negative shock influences volatility more than a positive shock and since a GARCH (1,1) model is fitted symmetrically it can not capture the leverage effect.
 This calls for the usage of the GJR-GARCH model.
 The specified model reacts differently to negative and positive shocks effectively capturing the leverage effect in volatility clustering.

+## Limitations:
+1. The plain GARCH (1,1) model assumes that shock is symmetric.
+This means that positive shock and negative shock are assumed to produce the same volatility clustering effects.
+However this is not actually true, due to the leverage effect.
+Negative shocks are known to cause higher uncertainty in investors, subsequently triggering sell-offs and an increase in trading activity.
+On the contrary a positive shock causes a smaller rise in trading activity and therefore, volatility.
+This can be observed first-hand since the Ljung-Box test null-hypothesis of no autocorrelation was rejected in the diagnostics which means the model failed to completely capture the volatility clustering.

+2. Secondly, the calculated standardized residuals (Z_t) are assumed to follow a normal distribution.
+However, in reality financial returns are known for displaying fat tails.
+Fat tails in this context mean that extreme moves happen more frequently than a normal distribution would predict.
+This model underestimates the probability of these extreme volatility events and hence tail risk is underestimated.

+3. This model does not incorporate the effect of exogenous variables i.e. market sentiment (VIX), crude oil prices, INR/USD exchange rates etc. on price and volatility of the index.
+The future volatility of this index is being studied only on the basis of past volatility and price and no other variables, which may reduce accuracy in prediction results.

+4. Over the 11 year period, parameters such as alpha, omega, and beta are assumed to remain constant.
+However this introduces inaccuracies as the model assumes that the relationship betweeen past shocks/volatility and future volatility remains constant.
+This is not the case however due to shifting market regimes and dynamics.
+Notably, the COVID-19 period is known to have caused record levels of volatility.
+Even though in the scope of this study it is not tested whether these parameters would hold across regimes, it is a well documented phenomenon in broader literature.
+Regime switching specifications could be passed to the model in order to improve predictions.

+## Tools
+- Python
+- 'yfinance' for data download
+- 'arch' library for model fitting
+- 'statsmodels' for the Ljung-Box test
+- 'pandas' and 'numpy' for dataframe creation and calculations
+- 'matplotlib' plots generated